Digit112/Web-Quiz/README.md

 Incorrect answers can be specified on a question or its ancestors, or can be received from the correct answers to sibling or cousin questions.

 A Group can be queried for the number of available incorrect answers it has.
 A kind of group called a claimant accepts answers donated by its descendant questions.
-An answer can only be claimed by a single claimant, which is always the nearest ancestor that has the `descendants-give-incorrect-answers` property set to `true`.
+An answer can only be claimed by a single claimant, which is always the nearest ancestor that has the `descendants-share-incorrect-answers` property set to `true`.
 These can only appear as incorrect answers to descendants of the claimant, so a claimant should really be thought of as a partition.
 Answers flow freely within the subtree at a claimant's root, but can never enter or exit through that root.

 Incorrect answers can also come from the `incorrect-answers` property of a question or any of its ancestors.
 The entries in `incorrect-answers` on the root can appear on any question in the library, and claimants do not effect this.
 The two systems are completely separate.